 Since Sportsbet became one of the first online corporate bookmakers to contend with the Australian regulated bookmaker Tabcorp in 2002, there has been a rush of companies looking to get involved.

-Over the last six years Australian punters have seen international giants like WilliamHill and Paddy Power make enormous investments and buy-outs of well-known brands, but over the last 24 months Australian-owned and managed bookmakers are making a comeback.
+Over the last six years Australian punters have seen international giants like Paddy Power make enormous investments and buy-outs of well-known brands, but over the last 24 months Australian-owned and managed bookmakers are making a comeback.

 As each new online bookmaker bursts onto the scene, punters have an opportunity to cash in on whatever they use to hook new customers.

 BettingSite.com.au cannot express the importance of having multiple betting accounts to our readers enough.

 Make sure that when a new online bookmaker is making a play for your business, you use their offers to maximise every cent you gamble.

 There is no law against betting on multiple accounts – so you can use different bookmakers to get the best sign-up offers, the best racing or sport specials and to make sure that you always get the best odds.